Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Review of Software

-\resumecontents[subsections] \printcontents[subsections]{l}{1}[3]{} \rule{0.5\textwidth}{0.5pt} \\ Samplers are grouped by family where appropriate and then listed in chronological order.
+Programs are grouped by family where appropriate and then listed in chronological order.
 Properties of the software are summarized in short tables.
-Column titles have the following meaning: \begin{description} \item[M] model-based (vs. heuristic-based); \item[C (B)] sample type B coalescence events; \item[R (2)] sample type 2 recombination events; \item[S] simulated (vs. inferred); \item[L] programming language; \item[I] interface. \end{description} When a property is binary (e.g. M), a checkmark (\cg or \cs) or a cross mark (\xg or \xs) indicates the presence or absence of the property.
+Column titles have the following meaning: \begin{itemize} \item M: model-based (vs. heuristic-based); \item C (B): supports type B coalescence events; \item R (2): supports type 2 recombination events; \item S: simulated (vs. inferred); \item L: programming language; \item I: interface. \end{itemize} When a property is binary (e.g. M), a checkmark (\cg or \cs) or a cross mark (\xg or \xs) indicates the presence or absence of the property.
 A green/red checkmark indicate desirable/undesirable features.
 The opposite is true for crosses.
 Only the principal interface of programs with many interfaces is listed.
 An asterisk ``*'' indicates that other interfaces exist and are discussed in the associated subsection.
 Unknown status is indicated by a yellow question mark (\qm).